 Stratospheric interannual variability influences weather and climate on the decadal time scale, hence ignoring stratospheric variability increases the uncertainty of decadal predictions.
 The provision of reliable and robust decadal climate predictions requires proper representation of decadal stratospheric variability, its interaction with tropospheric weather and the feedback with the oceans.

-Major factors with decadal impact have been identified in the MiKlip precursor project STRATOSTRATO.
+Major factors with decadal impact have been identified in the MiKlip precursor project STRATO.
 It was shown that the consideration of stratospheric processes leads to an improvement of the prediction of decadal climate variations (Dameris, 2015).
+Relevant stratospherical processes in terms of solar activity (11-year solar cycle), as well as the internal variability of the stratosphere on decadal time scales were identified.
 Regarding stratospheric dynamics at a decadal time scale, the so called quasi-biennial-oscillation (QBO) in the tropics and the polar vortex in winter are dominating stratospheric variability.
-This was clearly visualised with the decadal power-spectra-analysis (figure 1).
+This was clearly visualised with the decadal power-spectra-analysis (PSA) (figure 1).
 The analysis of the representation of the variability induced by the solar cycle in the preceding development stages of the MiKlip models showed a clear overestimation, e. g. the solar signal in the short-wave heating rates was too strong.
 Short wave heating waves are significantly characterised by the prescribed ozone field of the models (figure 2).

 The aim of STRATO-II is to validate and improve the performance of the MiKlip prediction system with respect to the representation of stratospheric decadal variability due to solar forcing, climate change and ozone recovery, and its implications on European climate.